libscie/business-plan/README.md

 ## Product 2: Hypergraph Vault

-Hypergraph Vault is our registration and archival service for Hypergraph that provides researchers with a cheap, central location to have their work stored safely and findable by others.
+Hypergraph Vault is our registration and archival service for Hypergraph that provides researchers with a cheap, central location to have their work stored safely, available forever and findable by others.

 The work includes building a database instance to store the contents of the Vault, a Docker container to deploy for server rehosting based on that database, and integrating a payment process into Hypergraph using [Stripe](https://stripe.com/en-de/payments) to add modules to the database.
 Modules MAY be in the Vault if people choose so, but it is not a necessity; Hypergraph will implement this as a requirement for registration of content modules.
 The added value is persistent availability and findability (the Vault is immediately searchable in Hypergraph by default).
 In order to get a module in the centralized Vault, a small fee must be paid; 1EUR.